 Fourth Grade Curriculum

-The reading curriculum provides students opportunities to read texts across many different fiction and nonfiction genres, develop their critical thinking skills, apply comprehension skills and strategies, respond to texts, read with greater fluency, and expand their vocabulary.
-The reading instructional time is divided between direct instruction using Reading Street by Scott Foresman and a workshop model.
-During the workshop time, students work in small groups with the teacher, make written responses to texts, and read independently.
+The reading curriculum provides students opportunities to read texts across many different fiction and nonfiction genres, develop their critical thinking skills, build knowledge, apply comprehension skills and strategies, read with greater fluency, and expand their vocabulary.
+The reading instructional time is divided between direct instruction using Into Reading by HMH and a workshop model.
+During the workshop time, students work in small groups with the teacher, make written responses about texts, and read independently.

 Each reading unit focuses on a “big idea” and an essential question that connects learning.
 Students explore a new aspect of the unit concept every two weeks, acquire new vocabulary, and read related texts.
 The fourth grade reading units include: